luisxiaomai/robotframework-anywherelibrary/readme.md

 More details about keyword documentation could be found at [Keyword Documentation](http://luisxiaomai.github.io/robotframework-anywherelibrary/doc/AnywhereLibraryDocument.html>)

 ##Plan
-AnywhereLibrary 1.1.0 version which is mainly adapt to appium 1.0 is in process.
+* AnywhereLibrary 1.1.0 version which is mainly adapt to appium 1.0(In process).
+* Add more locator strategy.

 ##FAQ